kubesphere/website/content/en/docs/cluster-administration/application-resources-monitoring.md

 ## Prerequisites

 You need an account granted a role including the authorization of **Clusters Management**.
-For example, you can log in the console as `admin` directly or create a new role with the authorization and assign it to an account.
+For example, you can log in to the console as `admin` directly or create a new role with the authorization and assign it to an account.

 ## Resource Usage